 Once you develop hemorrhoids, they don't usually go away completely unless you undergo one of the procedures below.
 They can get better, however, so that living with them is tolerable.
 Both conventional and alternative practitioners consider diet the best treatment for hemorrhoids.
 A diet rich in high-fiber foods and low in processed foods is essential.
 Increasing fluid intake to six to eight eight-ounce glasses a day also is important.
+Check with your health care provider about your fluid needs if you have any medical problems or take medication.
 Dietary changes will be needed even if medication or surgery is prescribed.

 If you have been diagnosed with hemorrhoids, a high-fiber diet combined with sitz baths and Tylenol as prescribed often reduces discomfort within two weeks.
-If symptoms persist, your health care provider may suggest one of the following procedures.
+If symptoms persist or are severe your health care provider may suggest one of the following procedures.
 Many can be performed in your doctor's office.